 Once you have reached out to 2 or 3 companies that look like they might be a good fit, you can discuss your needs in more detail.
 These companies can then prepare concept designs and budget quotes.
 You can then choose which contractor is the best for you, and proceed to a full detailed design and quote before signing the contract.

-The first consideration is the expertise of the firm, and what they are able to do.
+The first consideration is the expertise of the firm.
 This does not necessarily mean they have done it in the past, but do they have the ability to deliver on your project?
 Do they have the right resources, competencies, and qualifications to complete your project on scope, on time, and on budget?
 Your fit out partner should be able to prove all of these things through certifications and detailed plans.

 It’s especially important to think about what is unusual or unique about your project compared to others.
 If you are relocating to facilitate a move to hybrid working, it’s important your contractor is an expert in hybrid working.
-They will be able to create a design that meets your needs.
 If you can’t move out of your office during your refurbishment, you will need a contractor with the ability to deliver phased and out of hours programmes.

-It’s easy to get carried away by looking at some amazing case studies online, but you also need to consider how those projects are similar to yours.
-Track record is often confused with expertise, but there is an essential difference.
-Just because they used to be able to do it, it doesn’t always mean they are able to do it now.
+It’s easy to get carried away by stunning portfolio galleries.
+However, you need to consider how that portfolio is relevant to your project.
+Track record is often confused with expertise, but just because they used to be able to do it, it doesn’t mean they are able to do it now.
 Expert staff may have moved on, or the supply chain situation might have changed.

 If your fit out company has a good portfolio, they’ll be happy to take you around previous workspaces they’ve delivered that are similar to yours.
 References are also more useful than testimonials.
 They can give unvarnished feedback about what went well and what could have been better.
 With this knowledge, you can reduce the likelihood of their weaknesses derailing your project.

-A great fit out company will ask lots of questions to fully understand the needs of your people and your business.
+A great fit out company will ask lots of questions to fully understand your needs.
 They will then develop a design that meets those needs, not one that follows the latest trends or the criteria for an upcoming award.
-Remember, the best design is the best design for your needs, not the coolest.
+Remember, the best design is the best design for your needs, not the most eye-catching.

 However, the initial cost is not the entire story.
 The construction industry is notorious for hidden and delayed costs.
 It's important that you examine the way they have quoted on the design.
 Is it transparent and reasonable?
+Do the design and the quote match up?
 At Zentura, we have a fixed cost policy that means you pay what you expect to, with no hidden extras.

 At Zentura, our one contact policy gives you a management level “go to” contact that is responsible for your project and is always there for you.
 Our 3-year post-contract Zencare® care programme guarantees your total peace of mind long after we have finished your project.